Blogs

 2. Make Badges Easy To Find, Hard to Lose

 Backpack HookDon’t ask your students to pull out their badge every day for scanning – they will routinely lose them.
-Instead, attach student badges to the backpack hanger using zip-ties or key rings.
+Instead, attach student badges to the backpack hanger using zip ties or key rings.
 We find students do not lose their backpacks. 🙂

 Vinyl Badge HolderAn easy way to do this is to place the printed badges in a clear vinyl plastic badge holder – the soft plastic will be more resilient to abuse.
 Badges attached simply with a slot punch will eventually break and fall off, not to mention it allows the printing to be scratched or rubbed off.